-- A will contest can actually take years.
-A will contest places the probate proceeding on a litigation track, which is beyond the scope of this article although we do offer a wealth of litigation materials on this website.
-A will contest will involve examination under oath of the attorney who drafted the will, the witnesses to the will, the person presenting the will for probate and anyone else with knowledge of the facts.
-It may involve obtaining and reviewing the decedent’s medical records in order to assess his capacity to make a will.
+A will contest can take years.
+A will contest places the probate proceeding on a litigation track, which is beyond the scope of this article.
+However, we do offer a wealth of litigation materials on this website.
+A will contest will involve an examination under oath of the attorney who drafted the will, the witnesses to the will, the person presenting the will for probate, and anyone else with knowledge of the facts.
+It may involve obtaining and reviewing the decedent’s medical records to assess his capacity to make a will.
 A will contest can quickly turn into a long and involved lawsuit.

-- Transfer assets to the estate – once you locate the assets, it can take about 1 month to transfer the assets to the estate’s name, to be later distributed to the heirs.
+Transfer assets to the estate – once you locate the assets, it can take about one month to transfer the assets to the estate’s name, to be later distributed to the heirs.

-- Sell assets that need to be sold – if real estate is involved, it can take months to sell.
-A company or a business can take even longer.
+Sell assets that need to be sold – if real estate is involved, it can take months to sell.
+A company or business can take even longer.

-- Pay debts – creditors have 7 months from the date of the appointment of the executor to file claims.
-The executor has a duty to pay out valid claims, as long as the claims have been filed within the 7-month period.
-Failure to satisfy valid claims filed within the 7 months period can subject the executor to being personally liable to the creditors, the last thing an executor would want.
+Pay debts – creditors have 7 months from the date of the appointment of the executor to file claims.
+The executor has a duty to pay out valid claims, as long as the claims have been filed within the 7 months.
+Failure to satisfy valid claims filed within the 7 months can subject the executor to being personally liable to the creditors, the last thing an executor would want.